xailient-public/docs/docs/container.md

 <br>

 We also offer Docker Containers as an option to deploy your trained models from your desktop.
-This option is a great way to test the Xailient SDK without worrying about the installation process or the requirements of your machine.
+This option is a great way to test the Xailient SDK without worrying about the installation process or the requirements of your device.

-We recommend this option for users who don't meet the requirements for native installation however are able to run the Docker application.
+We recommend this option for users who don't have access to an IoT device or Linux VM, or that simply want to be able to use a Xailient SDK from their Mac or Windows computers.

-The latest version of our container enables users to **batch process images and videos** using their own custom trained model.
+The latest version (1.0.1) of our container enables users to **batch process images and videos** using their own custom trained model.

 ## Download Docker
-New to Docker and containerisation?
+New to Docker and containerization?

 * [Download Docker Desktop](https://www.docker.com/products/docker-desktop)
 * [Find out more about container technology](https://www.docker.com/resources/what-container)